 Volume 38 Issue 5 May 1988

-400 years ago this May, Spain's great Armada set sail, bent on the invasion and conquest of Elizabethan England.
+In May of 1588, Spain's great Armada set sail, bent on the invasion and conquest of Elizabethan England.
 Simon Adams re-examines the strategic considerations that underpinned the actions of both England and Spain before and after the Armada.

 Victor Bailey looks at the alarming rise in British crime in the second half of the twentieth century.